jstoebel/critical_response_talk/slides.md

 "I think I understand how to call the method but not why.
 Maybe think about including an example use case."

+???
+I think I understand how to call the method but not why.
+Maybe think about including an example use case.
 ---
 class: middle
 ## Step 2: a not so good example